crigor/three20_examples/README.markdown

 Three20 Examples
 ================
-Three20 Examples are iPhone apps that uses the [Three20][] library built by Joe Hewitt.
+Three20 Examples are basic iPhone apps that demonstrate the [Three20][] library built by Joe Hewitt.

 Three20
 =======